 What We Do

-One of our members assisted H., a farmer, by being her constant live-in companion when she was ill, and even helping her manage her small farm.
+One of our members assisted H., a farmer, by being her constant live-in companion when she was ill, and helping her manage her small farm.
 Our Church member kept H's huge dome house clean, including removing hardened molasses from one of her refrigerators.
-She took her to cooking classes, to the state fair, to appointments and wherever she wanted to go.
+She took her to church, cooking classes, to the state fair, to appointments and wherever she wanted to go.
 She nursed her to health after heart surgery, and prepared many meals for her.
-H. regained her health and our Church member went on to another assignment, though she remained in touch with H. thereafter.
+H. regained her health and our Church member went to another assignment, though she remained in touch with H. thereafter.

 There are many other examples of how our Church has helped people who were out of the mainstream (more will be added), yet they still needed help.
 And many more await to be helped.
-Thank you sincerely for your interest in helping Universal Church of Miracle Enlightenment to bring more joy to our brothers in this world and for helping this world to be a happier and better place for us ALL.
+Thank you for your sincere interest in helping Universal Church of Miracle Enlightenment to bring more joy to our brothers in this world and for helping this world to be a happier and holier place for us ALL.

 Reverend Lori Revo

 (And yes, we officiate at wedding ceremonies, baby blessings, memorial services and the like -- wherever our help is needed.)